madhavms/micromesh/README.md

 ### 2. Client Message Bus for Widget Interoperability
 [Message Bus Source Code](https://github.com/madhavms/react-host-remote/tree/main/message-bus)

 The stock price and market analysis widgets are composed together to work in unison using the client message API provided by the host shell.
+This feature allows for runtime composition of seperately deployed widgets.

 ![](https://github.com/madhavms/react-host-remote/blob/main/img/WidgetInteroperability.gif)